The Old Age Home(page)

 (schools and books) to digest what is going on, to extract the essence

-in a compact form that can be taught, before the knowledge evaporates
+in a compact form that can be taught, to get things settled before the knowledge evaporates

 in the winds of change.